2004durgesh/ffmpeg-kit/react-native/README.md

 #### 2.4 LTS Releases

-`ffmpeg-kit-react-native` is published in two variants: `Main Release` and `LTS Release`.
+`react-native-ffmpeg-kit` is published in two variants: `Main Release` and `LTS Release`.
 Both releases share the same source code but is built with different settings (Architectures, API Level, iOS Min SDK, etc.).
 Refer to the [LTS Releases](https://github.com/arthenica/ffmpeg-kit/wiki/LTS-Releases) wiki page to see how they differ from each other.